-- Fine thread screws are more prone to damage than the coarse thread screws that have lesser thread engagements.
+- Fine-thread screws are more prone to damage than coarse-thread screws that have lesser thread engagements.

 - Coarse thread screws are suitable for applications that need to be done with high speed and precision.
 Fine thread applications need more time and need to be handled with care.

 - Fine threads are more prone to thread galling than the coarse thread screws.